asapminou/Adventure-Game-2/README.txt

 I wanted to add items to collect throughout the map and you would need those items in order to complete the game but I was not sure how to add it just yet.
+I'm also trying to figure out how to have the game be over after you've made it to the final destination.

 Completegame Branch is A3